 In Journey's End, the Doctor has to literally wipe the mind of Donna Noble or risk having the Time Lord thoughts destroy her mind.
 She is not particularly pleased about this turn of events, and the Doctor is crushed by it too.

 During the more "serious" scenes between the Doctor and the Master, you can see the Master himself suffers this because of the drums.
 Suffers it horribly, in fact.
 Which means that everything the Master has ever done was the fault of Rassilon and the Council; he started out as a completely normal child.
+Could have grown up to be more like his Professor Yana guise.
 Poor mad Master.

 There's a subversion with Rory.
 First his girlfriend snogs another bloke, next they get trapped in some creepy dream world where you can't tell fiction from reality, he discovers the happy home he's been building with Amy is all a big lie and dies while he's there, then he gets killed again before being erased from history, and to top it all off his Plastic Auton self who he somehow remembers being watches over an incredibly powerful reality altering box for two thousand years because his not quite dead yet girlfriend is stuck inside and he wants to stay there and protect her.
 And yet in spite of all this, he still comes out of it fighting.